DUNE/p3s/README.md

 pandoc -s -o README.pdf README.md

+## Learning about the clients
+All clients have the '-h' or the equivalent '--help' option which summarizes the command line syntax, in addition some have the 'usage' option which may provide more info.

 ## Design Paper and Motivation
 Supporting documents and an outline of the design can be found in the FNAL DocDB 1861 (authorization required for access).